 Where do you see My Dick going in the future?

 We've done a lot of groundwork for the second album, but life gets in the way, and it keeps getting delayed.
 It will be terrific though.
 Our song list is overwhelmingly pleasing.
 We believe the world will be different when it sees the light of day.

 Would you ever do a more female-friendly album?

 The follow-up record will have many tones intended for the enjoyment of dogs and cats specifically.
 “Pet-Friendly” might be a nice cover sticker, or, hell, even the title.

 Do you think if you spent some time with a Freudian therapist they would come to the conclusion that you are utterly and frantically obsessed with your penis?

-Okay.
-Best of luck My Dick!
+OK.
+Best of luck, My Dick!

 Follow Dan on Twitter.